pppiyo/pppiyo/README.md

 🔍  This is the [Link to my Tech Blogs](https://pppiyo.github.io/amylee_blog/).

-⚡  Fun fact 1: The name **piyo** comes from an anime character, a chubby pink bird who transforms into a phoenix in times of danger to protect its friends.
+⚡  Fun fact 1: The handle **piyo** comes from an anime character, a chubby pink bird that transforms into a phoenix in times of danger to protect its friends.
+I threw **pp** in front to make it goofier and help avoid name clashes on the internet.

 ⚡  Fun fact 2: My family name is **Li**, but I spell it **Lee** in English to help people pronounce it correctly — not as **Lye**.